Diketene/wigcpp/README.md

 </div>

 If you don't need to build shared library or generate a Fortran interface module file, you can simply passing `-DBUILD_SHARED_LIBS=OFF`or `-DBUILD_FORTRAN_INTERFACE=OFF` while generating the compile configurations.
-Also, if you want to build test, you can passing `-DBUILD_TESTING=ON` while generating compile configurations.
+Also, if you want to build test, you can passing `-DBUILD_TESTING=ON` as well.

-Build of this project has been tested on Linux with g++ and clang++, when using clang++, libc++ is defaultly set as this project's C++ library.
+Build of this project has been tested on Linux with g++, clang++ and on macOS with Xcode AppleClang, while using clang++ on Linux, libc++ is defaultly set as this project's C++ library.

 ## Usage